 (1) Unless the parties agreed that the services would be rendered free of charge or unless explicitly stipulated otherwise, an appropriate remuneration in accordance with Sections 1004 and 1152 of the Austrian Civil Code (ABGB) is due.
-Unless a different agreement has demonstrably been reached, payments by the client shall in all cases be (2) Proper understanding between the person entitled to exercise the profession and their principals is most effectively achieved by clearly expressed remuneration agreements.
+Unless a different agreement has demonstrably been reached, payments by the client shall in all cases be

-(3) The smallest service unit which may be charged is a quarter of an hour.

-(4) Travel time to the extent required is also charged in most cases.

-(5) Study of documents which, in terms of their nature and extent, may prove necessary for preparation of the person entitled to exercise the profession in his/her own office may also be charged as a special item

-(6) Should a remuneration already agreed upon prove inadequate as a result of the subsequent occurrence of special circumstances or special requirements of the principal, additional negotiations for the agreement of a more suitable remuneration are usual.
-This also usually applies where inadequate fixed sum remunerations are concerned.

-(7) Persons entitled to exercise the profession also include charges for supplementary costs and value-added (turnover) tax in addition to the above.

-(8) Supplementary costs also include documented or flatrate cash expenses, travelling expenses (first class for train journeys, sleeping car (wagon lits) if necessary, dietary requirements, mileage allowance, photocopy costs and similar supplementary costs.

-(9) Should particular third party liabilities be involved, the necessary insurance premiums also count as supplementary costs.

-(10) Personnel and material expenses for the preparation of reports, expertises and similar documents are also viewed as supplementary costs.

-(11) For the execution of a commission wherein mutual conclusion involves several persons entitled to exercise the profession, each of the latter will charge his/her own remuneration.

-(12) Remunerations and advance payments required are due immediately after receipt of their written claim should no other agreements exist.
+- credited against the oldest debt.
+The claim for remuneration by the person entitled to exercise the profession is based upon an agreement concluded between him/her and the principal involved. - (2) Proper understanding between the person entitled to exercise the profession and their principals is most effectively achieved by clearly expressed remuneration agreements. - (3) The smallest service unit which may be charged is a quarter of an hour. - (4) Travel time to the extent required is also charged in most cases. - (5) Study of documents which, in terms of their nature and extent, may prove necessary for preparation of the person entitled to exercise the profession in his/her own office may also be charged as a special item - (6) Should a remuneration already agreed upon prove inadequate as a result of the subsequent occurrence of special circumstances or special requirements of the principal, additional negotiations for the agreement of a more suitable remuneration are usual.
+This also usually applies where inadequate fixed sum remunerations are concerned. - (7) Persons entitled to exercise the profession also include charges for supplementary costs and value-added (turnover) tax in addition to the above. - (8) Supplementary costs also include documented or flatrate cash expenses, travelling expenses (first class for train journeys, sleeping car (wagon lits) if necessary, dietary requirements, mileage allowance, photocopy costs and similar supplementary costs. - (9) Should particular third party liabilities be involved, the necessary insurance premiums also count as supplementary costs. - (10) Personnel and material expenses for the preparation of reports, expertises and similar documents are also viewed as supplementary costs. - (11) For the execution of a commission wherein mutual conclusion involves several persons entitled to exercise the profession, each of the latter will charge his/her own remuneration. - (12) Remunerations and advance payments required are due immediately after receipt of their written claim should no other agreements exist.
 Where payments of remuneration are made later than 14 days after the due date, default interest may be charged.
-Where mutual business transactions are concerned, a default interest rate of 8% above the base rate is agreed upon (Cf. Section 352 of the Austrian Business Enterprise Code (Commercial Code, UGB)).

-(13) Time limitation is in accordance with Section 1486 of the Austrian Civil Code (ABGB), starting at the time of conclusion of the service involved or a later rendering of accounts after an appropriate time-limit.

-(14) An objection may be raised in writing against bills presented by the appointed trustee up to 4 weeks after the date of presentation.
+Where mutual business transactions are concerned, a default interest rate of 8% above the base rate is agreed upon (Cf. Section 352 of the Austrian Business Enterprise Code (Commercial Code, UGB)). - (13) Time limitation is in accordance with Section 1486 of the Austrian Civil Code (ABGB), starting at the time of conclusion of the service involved or a later rendering of accounts after an appropriate time-limit. - (14) An objection may be raised in writing against bills presented by the appointed trustee up to 4 weeks after the date of presentation.
 Otherwise the bill is considered as accepted.
-Filing of a bill in the accounting system of the recipient is also considered as acceptance.

-(15) Application of § 934 ABGB (Austrian Civil Code) within the meaning of § 351 Austrian Business Enterprise Code (Commercial Code, UGB), i.e. rescission for laesio enormis (lesion beyond moiety) among entrepreneurs, is hereby renounced.
+Filing of a bill in the accounting system of the recipient is also considered as acceptance. - (15) Application of § 934 ABGB (Austrian Civil Code) within the meaning of § 351 Austrian Business Enterprise Code (Commercial Code, UGB), i.e. rescission for laesio enormis (lesion beyond moiety) among entrepreneurs, is hereby renounced.